 1. Don’t Write Long Cover Letters

 While you should always include a cover letter or an introductory email when you’re submitting a job application, don’t make the mistake of writing more than three paragraphs.
+Follow these steps to write an effective cover letter using the latest trends.

 Recruiters want to see your skills at a glance.
 You should use this window of opportunity to mention how you heard about the opening you’re applying for.
 You should include specific facts that can’t be inferred from your resume and that will set you apart from other candidates (i.e. previous experience).
-Check out this free sample cover letter guide.

 Help recruiters have an easy time perusing your online application.
 This includes adding your contact info at the top of your resume.
 By doing this, the hiring manager will be able to check if your current location matches with the opening’s requirements.

 If you have a resume that’s several pages long, consider adding your contact info on each page.
 This way, if the recruiter prints your resume and the pages get mixed up, they will still know who the resume belongs to.
+Even if you are not keen on working with recruiters, you’ll want to try and make your resume as reader friendly as possible.
+You never know when a recruiter will open the door to a hidden opportunity.

 3. Don’t Start Your Resume with Your Education